Yiddish Studies

 Yiddish for Graduate Students

 Graduate students interested in learning Yiddish for research purposes are encouraged to take “Yiddish for German Speakers” (usually offered in the spring, focused on reading and research skills) or to enroll in the standard language course sequence.
 Graduate students are often eligible to apply for FLAS or for select scholarships offered by the Melton Center for summer language study.
 Independent study on select Yiddish-related topics may also be possible depending on availability.
-In spring 2023, for example, two graduate students in English are completing an independent study on the history of modern Yiddish poetry.
+In spring 2023, for example, two graduate students in English completed an independent study on the history of modern Yiddish poetry.

 Resources and Scholarships at Ohio State